List of The Real Housewives of Dallas episodes

 The Real Housewives of Dallas is an American reality television series that premiered April 11, 2016, on Bravo.
-The series fifth and final season chronicled the lives of six women in and around Dallas— Stephanie Hollman, Brandi Redmond, D'Andra Simmons, Kameron Westcott, Kary Brittingham, and Dr. Tiffany Moon —as they balanced their personal and business lives, along with their social circle.
+The series chronicles the lives of nine women in and around Dallas over the course of five seasons as they balance their personal and business lives, along with their social circle.

-Former cast members featured over the previous four seasons were: Cary Deuber (1-3), Tiffany Hendra (1), and LeeAnne Locken (1-4).
+Cast members featured over the series' five season-run were: Cary Deuber (1–3), Tiffany Hendra (1), Stephanie Hollman (1–5), LeeAnne Locken (1–4), Brandi Redmond (1–5), D'Andra Simmons (2–5), Kameron Westcott (2-5), Kary Brittingham (4–5) and Dr. Tiffany Moon (5).

 As of 11 May 2021, 78 original episodes of The Real Housewives of Dallas have aired over five seasons.